Housing Development Incentives

 Land Acquisition for Affordable Housing

 The development process for sites acquired through the Land Acquisition program is separate, and likely to happen several years after the acquisition is complete.
 The City performs neighborhood outreach, and releases a Request for Proposals to solicit development proposals from housing providers.
-An Evaluation Committee reviews and scores the development proposals, and makes a recommendation to City Council for final decision.
-A brief summary of the Land Acquisition policy is here.
+An Evaluation Committee reviews and scores the development proposals and makes a recommendation to City Council for final decision.

 Low-income Rental Housing Property Tax Exemption (LIRHPTE) The 20 year Low-income Rental Housing Property Tax Exemption (LIRHPTE) is enabled by state statute.
 The LIRHPTE provides a 20 year exemption for rental properties constructed after February 12, 1990, or rental properties owned by 501c(3) non-profits.
 LIRHPTE is for properties that are offered for rent or held for the purpose of developing low-income rental housing.
 The income limit for the program is 60 percent of the area median income based on household size, as determined annually by the US Department of Housing and Urban Development.
 More information here.